Autumn adventures in North Devon

 Fungi come in many shapes, sizes and colours - some very edible, some poisonous.
 Would you like to learn more?
 Join fungi and foraging expert Patrick Watts-Mabbott and an Exmoor ranger for a chance to discover how many wild treats you can find in the Heddon Valley at this time of year.
 Adult £6, child £3.

-Join the Exmoor rangers for this fun autumn event in the woods above Watersmeet.
+Join the Exmoor rangers for this fun autumn event held next to Watersmeet Tea Garden.
 Learn lots of woodland skills, such as green wood working, and have a go at archery, wildlife spotting and other fun activities.
 Donations welcome.

 Bring all the family for some free outdoor fun.
 Help the rangers cut and burn gorse bushes at Mortehoe and then toast some delicious marshmallows.
 Tools and training provided by our Rangers to ensure that you have fun in a safe environment.
 Suitable for children age five and above.